AscendingPassage.com HOME PAGE.

 another building, which had probably been a temple similar to the

-above, and not a part of the same structure, for I could not
+above, and not a part of the same structure.
+I could not

 perceive any corresponding parts in the two

 buildings.
-A wall only remains, and the foundations of the
+A wall and the foundations of the

-principal building; on the former are several sculptures, one of
+principal building only remain.
+On the wall are several sculptures, one of

-which represents Isis sitting under a tree, and receiving
+which represents a goddess sitting under a tree, and receiving

 have seen in Egyptian temples, and more resembling Grecian